 Q: Where can I park when I drop off and pick up my child?

-Students enter through the South Side entrance (marked 'Boys') to minimize traffic through the elementary school.
+Students enter through the South Side entrance.
 Parents must not park in the staff parking lot.
 Parking is available in the alley along the fence on the south side of the playground or on the street along 35th Avenue with a short walk across the field.
 Please respect the no parking signs at the north end of the alley and be courteous not to block any of the neighbors' garages that open into the alley.

 Play is the way young children learn.
 Our classrooms are specifically organized to facilitate learning through play, and our teachers know how to use children's play to facilitate developmentally appropriate learning.
 For more information on the benefits of play-based learning, please visit our Play-Based Learning page.

-No. The preschool is located inside of Glenbrook Elementary School and has a good working relationship with the school, but is not affiliated with the elementary school or the Calgary Board of Education.
-Glenbrook Community Preschool is a non-profit preschool governed by a Parents' Advisory Committee.
+No. The preschool is located inside of Glenbrook Preschool Society and has a good working relationship with the school, but is not affiliated with the elementary school or the Calgary Board of Education.
+Glenbrook Preschool Society is a non-profit preschool governed by a Parents' Advisory Committee.
 Its location, inside the elementary school, helps to familiarize preschoolers with a school environment.

-If you wish to withdraw your child at any time during the preschool year, one month's written notice from the first day of any given month must be received by the Registrar, or one month's fee in lieu thereof.
+If you wish to withdraw your child at any time during the preschool year, one month's written notice from the first day of any given month must be received by the Registrar in writing, or one month's fee in lieu thereof.
 June's tuition fee will be refunded only if you withdraw your child on or before April 30 and the required notice is given.